Microsoft/azure-docs.pt-pt/articles/media-services/video-indexer/customize-brands-model-with-api.md

 ## <a name="get-all-of-the-brands"></a>Obter todas as marcas

-Esta ação devolve todas as marcas no modelo de marcas personalizado para a conta especificada, independentemente se a marca deve ser na *inclusão* ou *excluir* lista de marcas.
+Isso retorna todas as marcas no modelo de marcas personalizadas para a conta especificada, independentemente de a marca estar destinada a estar na lista *incluir* ou *excluir* marcas.

 ### <a name="request-url"></a>URL do Pedido